Coverage Mapping

 • Automating the planning of new sites for optimal coverage.

-VanuMaps enables mobile network operators quantify the business case for investment in regions that lack cellular coverage.
+VanuMaps enables mobile network operators to quantify the business case for investment in regions that lack cellular coverage.

-Vanu developed a series of proprietary software algorithms that can produce maps incorporating coverage, population, terrain, propagation and other factors with a level of precision not previously available to these markets.
+Vanu developed a series of proprietary software algorithms that can produce maps incorporating coverage, population, terrain, propagation, and other factors with a level of precision not previously available to these markets.

 Using this data along with site information, we generate high resolution coverage predictions of each site.

-Information from each site is then aggregated to develop a regional view of coverage and its complement, uncovered areas.
+Information from each site is aggregated to develop a regional view of coverage and its complement, uncovered areas.

 We really view connectivity as essential for meeting sustainable development goals and to enable financial inclusion and to have impact, but we also view connectivity as something we must be able to deliver profitability because with 1.2 billion people our solution must scale to have a meaningful impact in terms of being able to connect a significant percentage of those without connectivity today.